-10.4 Develop incentives, policies, and enable comprehensive transformations of the city emphasizing long-term flood resilience, sustainability, and equity, highlighting the role of NNBS
+Develop incentives, policies, and enable comprehensive transformations of the city emphasizing long-term flood resilience, sustainability, and equity, highlighting the role of NNBS.

-Flood risk prevention, protection, mitigation, and preparedness measures can help to reduce near term flood vulnerability.
-Due to its role in changing precipitation patterns and raising sea levels, climate change contributes to NYC's current and hazards and will further increase NYC's future flood hazards in the absence of rapidly-initiated global reductions of greenhouse gas emissions.
-However, as described throughout this report, flood risk is also determined by the extent to which the city's human population and its ecosystems are exposed and vulnerable to flood hazards.
-Exposure and vulnerability, in turn, are the result of land use, infrastructure, and social policies that dramatically transformed the ecology of NYC.
-Urgent, citywide transformation of these systems will be needed to manage future flood risks if global climate change is allowed to continue unabated.
-These transformations must include both ecological restoration and restorative social justice.
+Flood risk prevention, protection, mitigation, and preparedness measures can help to reduce near-term flood vulnerability.
+Due to its role in changing precipitation patterns and raising sea levels, climate change contributes to NYC's current and hazards and will further increase NYC's future flood hazards in the absence of rapid reductions of global greenhouse gas emissions.
+However, as described throughout this report, flood risk is also determined by the historical destruction of, and modifications made to, local ecosystems.
+Flood exposure and vulnerability are the result of climate change superimposed on top of historical land use, infrastructure, and social policies that dramatically transformed the ecology of NYC.
+Transformation of the city towards resilience, sustainability, and equity will emerge from deliberation and collaboration among multiple stakeholders about how to advance both ecological and social justice goals through FRM.